 More than 11 million Instagram users have shared their adventures using the hashtag.

-Since Instagram bios only allow one standard hyperlink, adding hashtags to yours will encourages people to start conversations and share experiences around your brand.
+Since Instagram bios only allow one standard hyperlink, adding hashtags to yours will encourage people to start conversations and share experiences around your brand.

-Instagram hashtags can now be placed in profiles, a feature that gives bios much-needed additional punch by providing links to hashtag feeds.
+Instagram hashtags can be placed in profiles, a feature that gives bios a much-needed additional punch by providing links to hashtag feeds.

 Just don’t expect that to make your bio discoverable in hashtag search results (it won’t).